 Why should I choose IUP and not a specialty fashion school?

 Our main concern is with our students’ success.
 Students in our program receive a strong liberal arts education with a competitive Fashion Merchandising curriculum and a strong business component.
 As a state-owned institution, IUP students benefit from low tuition, a collegiate atmosphere, and caring faculty members who focus on teaching.
 Students can participate in campuswide activities such as sororities/fraternities, majors clubs, artistic performances, and sports events.
 IUP also offers many courses that are on line or available during winter and summer breaks, making it more convenient for students.
 Fashion Merchandising classes range in size from forty to fifty for lecture classes and eighteen to twenty-five for lab classes, making it a personable environment.
 The Indiana community is also very accessible to our students via the Indigo Bus System, and many businesses are within walking distance of campus.

-All of FSMR students are required to take Math 101 (Foundations of Mathematics) or higher, Math 214 or 217 (Probability and Statistics), Accounting 201 (Accounting Principles I), and FSMR 360: Apparel Industry II (Merchandise Mathematics).
+All of FSMR students are required to take Math 105 (College Algebra), Math 217 (Probability and Statistics), Accounting 201 (Accounting Principles I), FSMR 280: Apparel Buying, and FSMR 380: Applications of Apparel Buying.
 For those students wishing to pursue a minor in Business Administration, Accounting 202 (Accounting Principles II) and Finance 310 (Finance I) are required.
-Science requirements include Chemistry 101 and 102 (College Chemistry I and II) OR Physical Science 105 and 106 (Physical Science I and II).
+Science requirements are the IUP Liberal Studies science requirements.

 Does the FSMR program have different admission requirements than that of the general IUP admission requirements?